-The concordance displayed by Unitex should be like in (12.9). //
+The concordance displayed by Unitex should be like Figure 12.9.

-Note that for programming reasons (ambiguities between characters in the curly brackets of the lexical tags), we have no option but to place backslashes $\$ before all ambiguous characters for Unitex ; that is why these symbols are protected with $\$ in the concordance to avoid problems in Unitex.
+Note that for programming reasons (ambiguities between characters in the curly brackets of the lexical tags), we have no option but to place backslashes \setminus before all ambiguous characters for Unitex ; that is why these symbols are protected with \setminus in the concordance.

-12.3 Generic Graphs
+12.3 Tagging generalization graphs